ayanna92/laf.csv/README.md

    * run the file
    * the results of the hillcliber algorthm will be printed

+      - *visualize a certain room of the random schedule:*
+        * make sure to install [python](https://www.python.org/downloads/)
+        * in random_algorithm remove # in line 119
+        * insert in ''fill in classroom'' the classroom to visualize
+        * run the file

   - **Simulated Annealing algortihm:**
    * open the file simulated_annealing.py in atom
    * run the file
    * the results of the hillcliber algorthm will be printed

+      - *visualize a certain room of the random schedule:*
+        * make sure to install [python](https://www.python.org/downloads/)
+        * in random_algorithm remove # in line 119
+        * insert in ''fill in classroom'' the classroom to visualize
+        * run the file